worbis/apps-sdk/doc/api.rst

 Files
 *****

+XXX - This is unclear and needs to be reworked.

-From torrent_obj.file, you can access all the files that are associated with a specific torrent via. the normal means.
+After getting a torrent object from bt.torrent.get() or bt.torrent.all(), you can access all the files that are associated with a specific torrent via. the "file" attribute.
+This attribute returns file objects in the normal fashion.
 The file object is especially useful for opening or playing specific files in a torrent from directly in your application.
 This allows users an easy way to consume your content.

 ::